VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 address=/vanderpoel.internal/100.764.629.423
 ```

 The ip address `100.764.629.423` is that of `slippery-server.pompous-pufferfish.ts.net` and can be found under the `Machines` tab in the admin console.

-Then restart dnsmasq:
+Finally restart dnsmasq:

 ```shell
 sudo systemctl restart dnsmasq
 ```

 We then need to setup [Split DNS](https://tailscale.com/learn/why-split-dns) to route anything ending in `vanderpoel.internal` to the `slippery-server` machine.
-This requires adding a custom nameserver under the `DNS` tab in the admin console where the `Nameserver` the ip address of `slippery-server` i.e. `100.764.629.423` and the domain is `vanderpoel.internal`:
+This requires adding a custom nameserver under the `DNS` tab in the admin console.
+Add the ip address of `slippery-server` i.e. `100.764.629.423` to the `Nameserver` field and add the domain to the `Domain` field i.e. `vanderpoel.internal`.
+It should look like:

 ![Split DNS setup in Tailscale admin console](split-dns.png)